 When you work as an FBI agent, you have the pride that comes with serving your country for the greater good.
 You’re taking dangerous criminals off the streets and helping to preserve the rights of citizens.
 Depending on your area of work, you may protect the country from terrorism, cyber hackers, organized crime, and domestic threats.
 You’ll also have the satisfaction of working for a highly-elite organization that only takes the best candidates in the nation.

 However, there are certainly drawbacks to a career as an FBI agent.
 The job is highly stressful, and you’ll likely be subject to dangerous situations where your life and the life of others are at risk.
-You may have to work long, seemingly endless hours, and be ready for duty at a moment’s notice.
+You may have to work long, seemingly endless hours (a minimum of 50 hours per week is required), and be ready for duty at a moment’s notice.
 Although you may not be working all the time, FBI agents are on duty 24 hours a day.
 Not only that, you’ll have to deal with traumatic situations and violent, often ghastly crime scenes; scenes that can rattle even the steadiest of people.

 Guide to FBI Agent Jobs